WebAndCow/BsHelper-Snippets/README.md

 BsHelper Snippets
 =======================

-Snippets SublimeText 2 for the BsHelper and the BsFormHelper
+Snippets SublimeText 2 for the BsHelper and the BsFormHelper - CakePHP Helpers

 The BsHelper and BsFormHelper are CakePHP Helpers available here :